Sun can cause a multitude of hair problems. From colour-fade to frizz and dry ends.

 Summer Hair Guide: Suitcase Essentials

-And finally, we’ve come up with our top suitcase essentials for keeping your hair looking and feeling great this summer.
+And finally, here are my top suitcase essentials for keeping your hair looking and feeling great this summer.

 - Pins, clips and bands are handy for plaiting, ponies, up-dos and topknots to add fun to your look.
 They can work from poolside glamour to sunset chic.
-Plus they save you from the tyranny of the daily blow-dry.
-For updos, you simply need to rough dry prior to styling or you can style on dry hair.
+They save you from the tyranny of the daily blow-dry.
+For updos, do a quick rough-dry before styling, or you can style on dry hair.

-- Velcro rollers – pack 3 or 4 of them and follow our tips above.
+- Velcro rollers – pack 3 or 4 of them and follow my tips above.

-- A Mason Pearson brush is great for holiday hair care.
+- A Mason Pearson brush is excellent for holiday hair care.
 Turn the volume up by back-brushing hair, especially when wearing it up.
-Use a vent brush for shorter styles to create body and build in volume by pushing the roots up with the brush.
+Use a vent brush for shorter styles to create body and volume by pushing the roots up with the vent brush.

 - Hat – A hat is not only a style essential for long summer days, but it’s also a hair essential.
-Wear your hat to avoid the intensity of the sun’s rays, particularly between midday and 3 pm.
+Wear your hat to avoid the sun’s rays, particularly between midday and 3 pm.

-- Headscarf – We were in Paris recently and the headscarf is oh so chic!
-It’s very much the hair accessory of the summer.
-They can be used to dress long or short hair.
-Wrapping your hair in a headscarf is a great way of protecting your hair whilst showing off your fashion credentials.
+- Headscarf – It’s very much the hair accessory of the summer.
+Use a headscarf to dress long or short hair.
+Wrapping your hair in a headscarf is a fabulous way of protecting your hair whilst showing off your fashion credentials.

 - Restore and Shine Hair Masque 50ml – Do not leave home without it.
-If you have dry hair this is your go-to product.
+If you have dry hair, this is your go-to product.
 This little pot of sunshine will leave your hair nourished, soft and shiny.
-We recommend using it once a week but if your hair is excessively dry you can use twice a week during the summer months.
+I recommend using it once a week.
+However, if your hair is excessively dry, you can use it twice a week during the summer months.